Futuremappermydud/Quest-Beat-Saber-Guides/NoteBombGuide.md

 13. Press push
 14. Go back to your forked repo and press "Create pull request" and submit!

-***Once RedBrumbler or Yuuki accepts your pull request your bomb(s) will be added here!***
+***Once RedBrumbler or Yuuki accepts your pull request your bomb(s) will be added there!***

-**Please test your mods before submitting.
+**Please test your mods before submitting to the repo.
 Make sure they have correct JSON formatting and appear correctly on the BeatOn mod screen.**